 Back in 2007, McKinsey and Co. correctly predicted that CMOs would assume a larger role as the “voice of the customer” across their companies.
 It also noted the difficulty of finding chief marketers with the full range of necessary skills needed to perform their roles.

-Fast forward more than a decade and–on the eve of the 2020s–the role of the CMO continues to expand.
+Fast forward more than a decade –the role of the CMO continues to expand and shift with drastically changing times.
 The average tenure of a CMO is 4.1 years.

 Being a CMO requires a more diverse range of skills than being a marketing director or manager.
 In all likelihood, the requirements of the CMO job will only continue to become more complex in the next decade, as more technologies and methodologies are introduced.

-So what skills do you need in order to not only land the coveted CMO title but also be successful at it?
+So what skills do fintech CMOs need in order to be successful in a pandemic-stricken 2020?

-C-suite executives must be leaders and this is no less the case for a CMO than a CFO or CTO.
+C-suite executives must be leaders and this is no less the case for a CMO than it is for a CFO or CTO.
 In the case of chief marketing officers, the waters are further muddied by the fact that the role contains so many diverse responsibilities.